 Retirement Announcement: Dr. Neil Klar

-After a distinguished career spanning decade in the Department of Epidemiology and Biostatistics at Western University, Dr. Neil Klar, Associate Professor will be retiring.
+After a distinguished career spanning decades in the Department of Epidemiology and Biostatistics at Western University, Dr. Neil Klar, Associate Professor will be retiring.
 Throughout his tenure, Dr. Klar has been instrumental in advancing the fields of epidemiology and biostatistics through his research and dedicated teaching.

 Dr. Klar's journey began with a passion for data analysis during his undergraduate studies in Environmental Biology and Ecology at McGill University.
 His interest in epidemiology was sparked during a research project on parasitic infections among Vietnamese immigrants, which eventually led him to pursue a master's degree in cancer epidemiology and later a second master's degree in statistics at Waterloo.